 Elsie’s story is true.
 Her name and identifying details have been changed to protect her privacy.

-Elsie’s adult children wanted to maintain Elsie’s love of her rural lifestyle with the outlook for her to enjoy her life ahead in the country.
+Elsie’s adult children wanted to maintain Elsie’s love of her rural lifestyle with the outlook for her to enjoy her life ahead on her land.
 With this in mind, her adult children decided to engage Daughterly Care’s most popular service – our unique Live in Care service to keep Elsie living joyfully in her own home.

 For the first couple of years, we chose Live in Carers who were highly social and, could enable and support Elsie to live her way, safely on her farm land.
-The Daughterly Care Caregiver gardened together and given Elsie’s love of dogs, her children gave permission for our Caregiver to bring her dog to work.
+The Daughterly Care Live in Carer and Elise gardened together and given Elsie’s love of dogs, her children gave permission for our Live in Carer to bring her dog to work.
 This brought a new energy to the home and another connection that Elsie truly enjoyed with her new “man’s best-friend”.

-Yes, we were enabling Elsie to continue living her joyful life.
+Yes, live in care was enabling Elsie to continue living her joyful life.

 …much to our initial surprise Elsie started crawling on all fours on the ground.